India, Australia vow to work together for inclusive growth in Indo-Pacific: EAM Jaishankar | Law-Order

 The ministers also talked about the progression in defence and security cooperation, reflecting the two countries' growing strategic convergence.

-''I think we've had very productive, very useful and very wide-ranging discussions and discussions, in fact, reflect the real profound transformation in our ties, which has happened in this very difficult period," he said.
+''I think we've had very productive, very useful and very wide-ranging discussions and discussions, in fact, reflect the real profound transformation in our ties, which has happened in this very difficult period of the COVID," he said.

 Jaishankar thanked the Australian government for enhancing engagement in the North East Indian Ocean region and on the Maitri scholarship, fellowship and cultural partnership programmes.